 One of the most common knee injuries is an ACL tear.
 In this post, I will address the most important things you need to know about ACL tears and your treatment options in Singapore.

 As an experienced Orthopaedic sports surgeon, I've treated all types of athletes.
 The young and old, world class to weekend warrior, with ACL injuries.
-I've distilled my knowledge.
-I want to help you make the most-informed decision possible regarding the management of an ACL injury.
+I've distilled my knowledge and I want to help you make an informed decision regarding the management of an ACL injury.

 ACL stands for Anterior Cruciate Ligament.
 I often describe ligaments as a rope like structure.